 - Prior to the Tax Sale you must do your own research for any and all properties your are interested in - by contacting the local municipality for building and/or use regulations as well as any outstanding Special Assessments or invoices.

 - All successful bidders will be required to sign an affidavit affirming that they do not directly or indirectly hold any interest in any property with delinquent taxes located in Lenawee County.
 Failure to do so will result in cancellation of the sale.
-A notary will be on site, photo ID is required.
+A notary will be on site, photo ID is required. ***The Treasurer's office can and will decline your bid, if they discover you have Delinquent taxes owing on any parcel the Registered bidder has an interest in.

 - The only accepted forms of payment are cash, money order, or cashier's check, made payable to Lenawee County Treasurer.
 Personal or Business checks are not accepted.

-- The Lenawee County Treasurer's Office will prepare and record the Quit Claim Deeds within 30 days of the Tax Sale. ***The Deed will not be issued to the purchaser until all current year taxes that have been billed are paid.
+- The Lenawee County Treasurer's Office will prepare and record the Quit Claim Deeds within 30 days of the Tax Sale.

 - We recommend that physical possession of the property is not taken until the purchaser receives their recorded Quit Claim Deed.